 The combustion engine component of a plug-in hybrid can act in one of two ways.
 Either as a regular engine—converting combustion energy into movement—or as a generator, running purely to charge the vehicle's batteries.
 Other than in low battery situations, however, a plug-in hybrid exclusively uses stored electricity which came from—you guessed it—being plugged in.

-So What Is the Difference Between Hybrid and Plug-In Hybrid?
+So What Is the Difference Between Hybrid and Plug-in Hybrid?

 Think of a hybrid vehicle as a regular internal-combustion-engine vehicle with an extra electrical motor.
 This motor can be used in certain situations, with the result that overall you use less fuel and have fewer emissions.
-A plug-in, on the other hand, is like an all-electric vehicle that has an extra internal combustion engine as back up.
+A plug-in, on the other hand, is like an all-electric vehicle that has an extra internal combustion engine as a backup.
 This means that the range of a plug-in hybrid is greater than that of an all-electric car.

 Consider a spectrum, with internal combustion engines on one side and all-electric on the other.
 The difference between hybrid and plug-in cars is that they are at slightly different points on that spectrum.
 They serve the same purpose using similar technology.
 A hybrid is not quite an internal combustion engine, and a plug-in hybrid is not quite an all-electric car.